Latch (breastfeeding): Pain

 A shallow latch, where the tongue does not have good contact with the areola, leads to pain and poor milk flow.

 Pain or pinching is a good indication of a poor latch.
 If the pain lasts longer than a few seconds, the latch is probably too shallow.
 The technique for getting a good latch is to gently break the suction by placing a clean finger into the baby's mouth and help the baby latch on again.
 It is normal for the nipple to look slightly elongated or drawn-out.

 When the baby latches, it can feel like a pinch that goes away.
 If it's more painful than that, it's probably a bad latch.
 A bad, uncorrected latch can damage the nipple and compromise milk flow for the baby.

 Infants will naturally move their head while looking and feeling for a breast to feed.
 There are many ways to start feeding the infant, and the best approach is the one that works for the mother and the infant.
 The steps below can help with getting the infant to "latch" on to the breast for feeding.

 Hold the infant against a bare chest.
 Dress the infant in only a diaper to ensure skin-to-skin contact.

 Keep the infant upright, with his or her head directly under the chin.

 Support the infant's neck and shoulders with one hand and his or her hips with the other hand.
 The infant may try to move around to find the breast.

 The infant's head should be slightly tilted back to make nursing and swallowing easier.
 When his or her head is tilted back and the mouth is open, the tongue will naturally be down in the mouth to allow the breast to go on top of it.

 At first, allow the breast to hang naturally.
 The infant may open his or her mouth when the nipple is near his or her mouth.
 The mother also can gently guide the infant to latch on to the nipple.

 While the infant is feeding, his or her nostrils may flare to breathe in air.
 Do not panic—this flaring is normal.
 The infant can breathe normally while breastfeeding.

 As the infant tilts backward, support his or her upper back and shoulders with the palm of the hand and gently pull the infant close.

+It is recommended by WHO that breastfeeding should be started immediately after a new born's birth; within the first hour and should continue until the infant stops wanting to nurse.
+Health organizations including the WHO recommend exclusively breastfeeding for six months; this means that no other foods or drinks—other than vitamin D supplement—are typically given.